 History of the Project

-Citations vary according to the style users adopt (MLA, APA, Chicago Manual of Style, etc.).
-To cite the website according to the Chicago Manual of Style, for example, we recommend the following:
+Citations vary according to the style adopted by the user (MLA, APA, Chicago Manual of Style, etc.).
+For example, to cite the website according to the Chicago Manual of Style, we recommend the following:

-To cite a specific document within the website using the same citation style, users may do so in the following manner:
+To cite a specific document within the website using the same citation style, users can do so as follows:

 Banting Postdoctoral Fellowships Program